 The Company applies the deferred hedge method.

-The Company applies allocation treatment for currency swaps that meet to requirements of allocation treatment, and the Company applies special treatment for interest rate swaps that meet requirements of special treatment.
+The Company applies allocation treatment for forward exchange that meets to requirements of allocation treatment, and the Company applies special treatment for interest rate swaps that meet requirements of special treatment.

 (2) Hedge instruments and hedged items